Le Coucou: One of New York's "it" spots. Beautiful room, awesome open kitchen. If not for dinner, go for brunch.

 Loring Place: Chef Dan Kluger formerly from ABC Kitchen opened this hot spot in the Greenwich Village/NYU area.
 I sat at the bar – lively, fun and great crowd.
 The assortment of cookies for dessert were excellent.
 Yes that was John Legend and Chrissy Teigen at the back table.

-Estela: A jewel of a spot – cant miss in Nolita.
-When Esquire says its one of the 40 most important restaurants of the decade - they ain't lyin'.
+Estela: When Esquire says its one of the 40 most important restaurants of the decade - they ain't lyin'.

 Lilia: When visiting NYC its almost essential to go to Brooklyn and this is the place to hit up.
 I can't glow enough about Lilia.
 Michelin winning Chef Missy Robbins is a genius.
 Good luck getting a table.
 Go here!!